syallop/Join-Language/README.md

 ### Processes are the units of computation.

-A 'Process' is the core type of the DSL and represents an sequence of join 'Instruction's and 'IO' actions to be executed according to the given semantics.
+A 'Process' is the core type of the DSL and represents an sequence of join instructions and 'IO' actions to be executed according to the given semantics.

 Communication between Processes is achieved by message passing over 'Channel's.